GE

 The three plans at a glance

 Every ii plan bundles ISA, SIPP, and Trading Account access into one monthly fee.
-There is no separate pension charge — a structural change from ii's pre-February 2026 pricing that quietly saves SIPP holders up to £156 a year.
-All numbers are direct from ii's charges page.
+There is no separate pension charge — a structural feature that quietly saves SIPP holders up to £156 a year versus platforms that levy a separate SIPP admin fee.
+All numbers are verified against ii's charges page as of late June 2026.

 Core — £5.99/month (£71.88/year)